Stanley Motor Carriage Company: Specifications and design

-Early Stanley cars had light wooden bodies mounted on tubular steel frames with full-elliptic springs.
-Steam was generated in a vertical fire-tube boiler, mounted beneath the seat, with a vaporizing gasoline (later, kerosene) burner underneath.
-The boiler was reinforced by several layers of piano wire wound around it, which gave it a strong but relatively light-weight shell.
-In early models, the vertical fire-tubes were made of copper, and were expanded into holes in the upper and lower crown sheets.
+Early Stanley cars had light wooden bodies mounted on wooden "perch poles" with full-elliptic springs.
+Steam was generated in a vertical fire-tube boiler mounted beneath the seat with a vaporizing gasoline (later kerosene) burner underneath.
+The boiler was reinforced by several layers of piano wire wound around it, which gave it a strong but relatively lightweight shell.
+In early models, the vertical fire-tubes were made of copper and were expanded into holes in the upper and lower crown sheets.
 In later models, the installation of a condenser caused oil-fouling in the expansion joints, and welded steel fire-tubes had to be used.
 The boilers were reasonably safe since they were fitted with safety valves.
 Even if these failed, any dangerous over pressure would rupture one of the joints long before the boiler shell itself could burst.
 The resulting leakage would relieve the boiler pressure and douse the burner with very little risk to the passenger.
 There is not a single documented incident of a Stanley boiler exploding.

-The engine had two double-acting cylinders, side-by-side and equipped with slide-valves, and it was a simple-expansion type.
+The engine had two double-acting cylinders side by side and equipped with slide-valves, and it was a simple-expansion type.
 Drive was transmitted directly by the crankshaft to a rear-mounted differential using a chain.
 Owners often modified their Locomobiles by adding third-party accessories, including improved lubricators, condensers, and devices which eased the laborious starting procedure.

 To overcome patent difficulties with the design they had sold to Locomobile, the Stanley brothers developed a new model with twin-cylinder engines geared directly to the rear axle.
 Later models had aluminium coachwork that resembled the internal combustion cars of the time, but they retained steam-car features by having no transmission, clutch, or driveshaft.
 They also had a fully sprung tubular steel frame.

-When they later moved the steam boiler to the front of the vehicle, the owners dubbed it the "coffin nose."
+When they later moved the steam boiler to the front of the vehicle, the owners dubbed it the "coffin nose".
 The compact engine ran at considerable steam pressure, with the 10 hp boiler described in 1912 as having the safety valve set at 650 psi, with the burner set to automatically cut back when pressure reached 500 psi.
 The twin-cylinder steam engines were at that time 10 horsepower, with 3+1/4 in bore and 4+1/4 in stroke, and 20 hp with 4 in bore and 5 in stroke, and made extensive use of ball bearings.
 In order to improve range, condensers were added from 1915.

 A Stanley Steamer set the world record for the fastest mile in an automobile (28.2 seconds) in 1906.
 This record (127 mph) was not broken by any automobile until 1911, although Glen Curtiss beat the record in 1907 with a V-8-powered motorcycle at 136 mph.
-The record for steam-powered automobiles was not broken until 2009.
+The record for steam-powered automobiles was not broken until 2009 by Charles Burnett III driving Inspiration.

-Production rose to 500 cars in 1917.
+Production rose to 519 cars in 1917.